AzureAiDevs/hub/README.md

 ### Create a branch

-Depending on your preferred workflow, you can create the branch from the command line or from VS Code.
+Create the Git branch from the command line.

 1. From the command window, navigate to the folder where you cloned the repo to your desktop.
 You should still be in the `website` folder, navigate back to the root folder.